443PranavMishra/ALZHEIMER-PROJECT/README.md

 > private/judges-only rather than public, or share placeholder instructions instead of real keys.

 **Step 1 — Download and extract the project**
-Download the project ZIP from the link provided, and extract it into a folder named `Alzheimer_Project`.
+Download the project ZIP from the github repo, and extract it into a folder named `Alzheimer_Project`.

 **Step 2 — Download the FaceNet model**